melle002/ISTA420/Homework/ista420homework05.md

 yes

 ##### 6. Can a main query refer to a previously deﬁned common table expression by multiple aliases?
-yes
+yes... each CTE represents a seperate table the machine retais in memory

 ##### 7. In SQL, is a view a durable object?
 yes

 ##### 8. In a view, what does WITH CHECK OPTION do?
 Why is this important?
-prevents modifications that conflict with a views filter.
-If sata is updated through the view then that information won't show up anymore because it doesn't meet the veiw's criteria
+prevents modifications of underlying table that conflict with a views filter.

 ##### 9. In a view, what does SCHEMABINDING do?
 Why is this important?
 it binds the schema of referenced objects and columns to the schema of the referecing object.
 It keeps you from altering refered objects.